supechicken/crdyboot/docs/sbat.md

 variable and uses the [`link_section`] attribute to place it in the appropriate section.

+## Revocations

+Both crdyshim and crdyboot contain the same embedded list of SBAT revocations.
+See [`sbat_revocations.csv`].
+That file can be updated with `cargo xtask update-sbat-revocations`, which will pull updates from [`SbatLevel_Variable.txt`] in the shim repo.

+Shortly after launching, both crdyshim and crdyboot check if the UEFI variable containing SBAT revocations needs to be updated by comparing against the date in the embedded revocation list.
+If the UEFI variable is out of date, the embedded revocations are copied to the variable.

 [UEFI Signing Requirements]: https://techcommunity.microsoft.com/t5/hardware-dev-center/updated-uefi-signing-requirements/ba-p/1062916
 [`SBAT.md`]: https://github.com/rhboot/shim/blob/HEAD/SBAT.md
 [`libcrdy/src/util.rs`]: ../libcrdy/src/util.rs